 Haunted wasn't quite like the shorter, bloodthirsty earlier novels that made James Herbert famous and hugely successful as a writer.
 While Haunted was still pretty horrorful, it had a gentler, ruminating feel as it reflected upon haunted house narratives, one of horror's best-loved sub-genres.
 I love how Herbert's writing matured in that way over the decades.

 David Ash was one of James Herbert's favourite creations, and the hero of Haunted appears in a sequel, Ash which follows his career to a discreet and secretive luxury nursing home in the Highlands of Scotland.

-If you’ve enjoyed this review, you might be interested in reading my article about Christmas in Horror Fiction (Ho Ho Ho) here.
-Or you might like to take a look at my review of Bag of Bones by Stephen King here.
+If you’ve enjoyed this review, you might be interested reading in my article about Christmas in Horror Fiction (Ho Ho Ho).

-If you fancy something different, you might like to take a chance on my review of On the Trail of the Assassins by Jim Garrison here.
+If you fancy something different, you might like to take a chance on my review of On the Trail of the Assassins by Jim Garrison.